-The place for ethics within design 2nd Design, Development and Research (DDR) Conference, Bellville, 3-5 September 2012 Mr Fareed Ismail Lecturer Department of Mechanical Engineering Specialisation: Mr Ismail invented a Small Scale Modular Solar Powered Aquaponics System which has been patented.
+The place for othics within design The place for ethics within design 2nd Design, Development and Research (DDR) Conference, Bellville, 3-5 September 2012 Mr Fareed Ismail Lecturer Department of Mechanical Engineering IVII Fareeu isiliali Specialisation: Mr Ismail invented a Small Scale Modular Solar Powered Aquaponics System which has been patented.
 The system will allow such sub social as well as affluent environmentally friendly communities to promote entrepreneurship, create awareness of green energy, and supply sustainable livelihoods throughout.
 It consists of an aquaculture unit to breed and grow fish as well as a hydroponics water filtration unit that facilitates the growth of vegetables and fruits.
-The invention also relies on renewable energy such as solar thermal, wind and photovoltaic energy as a power source together with a programmable control system.
-Mr Sven Pietrangeli Mechanical/Industrial Engineering - Operations Manager - South African Renewable Energy Technology Centre (SARETEC) Specialisations: Mr Pietrangeli is part of the team at SARETEC which aims to facilitate and coordinate skills development activities in the South African wind energy sector.
+The invention also relies on renewable energy such as solar thermal, wind and photovoltaic energy as a power source together with a programmable control system. programmas control systems Mr Sven Pietrangeli Mechanical/Industrial Engineering - Operations Manager - South African · · Renewable Energy Technology Centre (SARETEC) Specialisations: Mr Pietrangeli is part of the team at SARETEC which aims to facilitate and coordinate skills development activities in the South African wind energy sector.
 Mr Ilyas Omar Specialisations: Engineering - Renewable energy research: Renewable energy activities are currently focused on small hydropower and diesel engine performance testing when running on biodiesel and biofuel blends.
 Mr Omar specialises in allied work in the field of Environmental Engineering and Engineering Education, specifically in the areas of environmental literacy and environmental engineering curriculation and course delivery.
 Mr Omar has jointly presented at the International Industrial and Commercial Use of Energy Conference in August 2012.
 There is local collaboration with some industries and government departments.
 In this regard, the microturbines project was undertaken in partnership with the City of Cape Town, and the biodiesel study received support from Cape Advanced Engineering and EcoAfrica Environmental Consultants.
-Prof Ernst Uken Specialisations: Renewable energy, sustainability Books: Introduction to energy efficiency The Sustainable Energy Resource Handbook: Energy Efficiency, Alive2green, SA vol. 3 Cape Town: The Department of Energy, Eskom and the Renewable Energy & Energy Efficiency Partnership, 2012, pp 17-21, ISBN 978 0 620 45068 3 Introduction to renewable energy The Sustainable Energy Resource Handbook: Renewable Energy, Alive2green, SA vol. 4 Cape Town: The Department of Energy, Eskom and the Renewable Energy & Energy Efficiency Partnership, 2012, pp 19-22, ISBN 978 0 630 450068 3 Articles:
+Prof Ernst Uken Specialisations: TTOT LITIST ORCH Renewable energy, sustainability nenewasie energy, sastamasinty Books: Introduction to energy efficiency The Sustainable Energy Resource Handbook: Energy Efficiency, Alive2green, SA vol. 3 Cape Town: The Department of Energy, Eskom and the Renewable Energy & Energy Efficiency Partnership, 2012, pp 17-21, ISBN 978 0 620 45068 3 Introduction to renewable energy The Sustainable Energy Resource Handbook: Renewable Energy, Alive2green, SA vol. 4 Cape Town: The Department of Energy, Eskom and the Renewable Energy & Energy Efficiency Partnership, 2012, pp 19-22, ISBN 978 0 630 450068 3 Articles:

 Energy efficiency or effectiveness?
-The Power and Electricity World, Africa, Sandton, 26-29 March 2012 Policy pitfalls of solar water heating International Conference on Solar Heating and Cooling for Buildings and Industry, San Francisco, CA, 9-11 July 2012 Mr Bruce Snaddon Specialisations:Communication design; Design education; Design for Sustainability, BiomimicryBiomimicrySnaddon B & Grant-Broom A Growing the city: Developing a collaborative design process through a biomimicry-inspired curriculumCPUT Research Day: A Celebration of Research Andrea Grant Broom Excellence Cape Town, 2 December 2011She is a qualified Graphic Designer has a 12-year background in branding strategy and new product development in the Communication Design industry.
-Holding an MPhil in Teaching from University of Cape Town, she has an additional 20 years experience as a communication design educator at the organisation, etc.) relating to the area covered by the project (limit 2000 characters).
+The Power and Electricity World, Africa, Sandton, 26-29 March 2012 Policy pitfalls of solar water heating International Conference on Solar Heating and Cooling for Buildings and Industry, San Francisco, CA, 9-11 July 2012 Mr Bruce Snaddon Specialisations: Communication design; Design education; Design for Sustainability, Biomimicry South and Court Borrow A Snaddon B & Grant-Broom A Growing the city: Developing a collaborative design process through a biomimicry-inspired curriculum CPUT Research Day: A Celebration of Research Excellence Cape Town, 2 December 2011 Andrea Grant Broom She is a qualified Graphic Designer has a 12-year background in branding strategy and new product development in the Communication Design industry.
+Holding an MPhil in Teaching from University of Cape Town, she has an additional 20 years experience as a communication design educator at the Faculty of Informatics and Design at the Cape Peninsula University of Technology.
+Her skills set includes facilitation of design thinking workshops, content development, innovative curriculum practices, communication design, branding, experience design, communication strategies and operational coordination.
+She is currently an independent Design consultant.

+Partner number P12

+Organisation name & Stellenbosch University, SUN

+acronym

-Partner number P12 Organisation name & acronym Stellenbosch University, SUN D.1.1 - Aims and activities of the organisation Please provide a short presentation of your organisation (key activities, affiliations, size of the
+Please provide a short presentation of your organisation (key activities, affiliations, size of the organisation, etc.) relating to the area covered by the project (limit 2000 characters).